bruvellu/terebratalia-wnts/wnt.md

 Frizzled-free zone where the ligands *wnt5*, *wnt6* and *wnt11* are expressed.
 One possibility is that these genes are interacting with other co-receptors [@refs].
-It seems likely they are not signaling via the cell fate pathway mediated by beta-catenin (canonical).
+It seems likely they are not signaling via the cell fate pathway mediated by β-catenin (canonical).
 Such region might not respond to the overactivation of the Wnt pathway, and retain the terminal identity, as in the wnt-independent posterior tip region described in @Darras.